christine-zhang1/cs180/proj4/index.md

     </div>
 </div>

 We can see that the autostitching makes the mosaics look better.
 There are some details in the mosaics with manually labeled correspondences that aren't exactly aligned, such as the line on the kitchen table and the line near the top left of the mattress in the living room.
-The autostitching procedure eliminates human error from the correspondence labeling process, which helps the mosaics turn out much cleaner because I likely had some imperfections in getting the exact pixels to match when I was labeling correspondences manually.
+The autostitching procedure eliminates human error from the correspondence labeling process, which helps the mosaics turn out cleaner.
+I likely had some imperfections in getting the exact pixels to match when I was labeling correspondences manually.

 ## Reflection
 In Project 4A, it was really cool to see all my work come together when I got the blending to work for my mosaics.
 It felt like everything in this class was coming together, since we had to do alignment, blurring, low pass / high pass, blending, and warping.
 I learned more about the warping process and was able to try many different blending methods before finding one that worked well, which gave me some more experience into figuring out how to blend images.